 In addition, you will collaborate and consult with other mental health professionals, pediatricians and professionals in schools, social services, the legal system and other areas of the community.

 Videotaping and closed-circuit monitoring capabilities help you review and improve your interviewing and therapy techniques.
 You will discuss your progress with our faculty of seasoned, exemplary clinicians.

-The clinic has separate teen and child/family waiting rooms with appropriate furniture, artwork, games and activity resources; a warm, welcoming family therapy and observation unit, the only one of its kind in the area; and a state-of-the-art observation room to help faculty and staff provide positive, comforting care.
+The clinic has separate teen and children/family waiting rooms with appropriate furniture, artwork, games and activity resources.
+It offers a warm, welcoming family therapy and observation unit, the only one of its kind in Western New York.
+Its state-of-the-art observation room helps faculty and staff provide positive, comforting care.

-The clinic sees more than 13,000 new cases annually with more than 500 active cases at any one time.
-Its patients, ages 2 to 18, come from a wide variety of backgrounds reflecting the ethnic makeup of Buffalo’s population.
-They use Medicaid and other forms of insurance.
+The clinic sees 13,000 new cases annually with more than 500 active cases at any one time.
+Its patients, ages 2 to 21, generally have full scale IQs of 60 or higher and generally do not have severe substance abuse/dependency issues.
+They come from a wide variety of backgrounds reflecting the ethnic makeup of Buffalo, and they use several forms of insurance, including Medicaid.

 The caseload for these rotations varies with your concurrent assignments.
 In general, first-year residents work two to four outpatient hours per week and second-year residents work eight to 12 outpatient hours per week.